ueno-llc/react-native-starter/README.md

 ![Imgur](https://i.imgur.com/o91jUrQ.png)

 The pipeline to continously deliver the app are two separate processes integrated into one.
-Each platform is runned individually in a travis matrix (osx, android and node_js).
+Each platform is ran individually in a travis matrix (osx, android and node_js).

-Changes are detected in `./android` and `./ios` folder that will make native builds automatically.
+Commit changes are detected in `./android` and `./ios` folder that will make native builds automatically.

 New builds will also be triggered via commit message tags `[BUILD]` for both or explicitly `[BUILD IOS]` and `[BUILD ANDROID]`.

 ### Android ci
  - run `jest`, `lint` and `detox test` in Android Emulator